 How To Fix Stuttering in New World

-The default setting is 10, I don’t think you need to look at 10 nameplates at once, especially when you’re facing troubles.
+The default setting is 10; I don’t think you need to look at 10 nameplates simultaneously, especially when you’re facing trouble.
 Go to settings > visuals > set Player Nameplate amount to 5.

 Close any memory-hogging applications

 Open up the task manager and check your memory and disk usage.
 Close all applications (non-windows) that are eating your memory and using a disk drive.
-If you are still stuttering with everything looking fine then you should probably wait for the hotfix update, which should be pushed out shortly.
+If you are still stuttering with everything looking fine, you should probably wait for the hotfix update, which should be pushed out shortly.